How We Scaled a Store’s Facebook Ads From $300/Month to $300,000/Month in Ad Spend

 This leads us to step two of our shortcuts for good creative: get inspiration from competitors in the Facebook Ads library.

 The keyword here is “inspiration”.
 Now that you know what makes a good ad, get viewing and get inspired.
-Following your research, don’t return to competitors’ ads because you will be driven towards emulating what someone else thinks about your customers (the videographer, the brand owner, or some marketing manager) rather than focusing on what would be the most effective strategy for you.
+After your research, don’t return to competitors’ ads because you will be driven towards emulating what someone else thinks about your customers (the videographer, the brand owner, or some marketing manager) rather than focusing on what would be the most effective strategy for you.

 Facebook ads library